tuo/tuo.github.io/_posts/2020-06-06-an-aws-serverless-experience.md

 #### Manual Deploy

-After you run `sam build`, you probably notice in terimal, you could do `
+After you run `sam build`, you probably notice in terimal, you could do `sam deploy --guided`.
+But if you like me, are in China, you know it won't - same arn parition problem.

+So you need:

+   * create s3 sbucket for deploy (only once if bucket doesn't exist)

+         aws s3 mb s3://tuo-serverless-artifact

+   * sam upload package

+         sam package --output-template-file packaged.yaml --s3-bucket tuo-serverless-artifact

+   * sam deploy package

+         sam deploy --template-file packaged.yaml --region cn-north-1 --capabilities CAPABILITY_IAM --stack-name demo-tuo-api  --s3-bucket tuo-serverless-artifact --confirm-changeset

+not too bad.

 ## DRawabacks